The Belfast Entries: Joy's Entry

 Joy's Entry is particularly narrow and connects Ann Street to High Street.
 It has several pubs, including Henry’s and The Jailhouse.
 The Entry takes its name from the Joy family who were prominent 18th century residents of the city, including Francis Joy, founder of The Belfast News Letter, and his grandson Henry Joy McCracken, after whom the pub is named.

 Wilson's Court

 An Entry just off Ann Street.

 Castle Arcade

 Castle Arcade, although a historic route, now lacks character due to the modern buildings on either side.
 It cuts diagonally from Cornmarket/High Street to Castle Lane.
 Several large historical photographs of the Entry are permanently displayed on the walls.

 Sugar House Entry

-Running parallel to Bridge Street from north side of High Street, it is now nothing more than a service access and is no longer a through route.
+Running parallel to Bridge Street from north side of High Street, it runs to Waring Street.
+It is now a through route again - it had been sealed off between 1972 and 2024.
 Kremlin Associates Ltd purchased the former War Memorial Building on Waring Street in 2015.
-They plan to convert the building into a hotel and have proposed re-establishing Sugarhouse Entry as part of that development.
+They converted the building into a hotel and played a role in the renewal of the entry as a through route.